Cilex/console-service-provider/README.md

 ### Silex

 To use the Console Service Provider in a Silex application register the Console Service Provider Silex adapter.
-To hook custom command-line commands´ into a Silex application add them to Cilex's container aware application instance `$app['console']`.
+To hook custom command-line commands into a Silex application add them to Cilex's container aware application instance `$app['console']`.